v-fearam/github-metrics-collector/readme.md

 2. Select the SQL Database
 3. Select the Query Editor
 4. Log in using your Azure Account.
 The first time you do this, you’ll need to configure the firewall by following the portal instructions.
 5. Copy the code from ./scripts.sql and paste it into the Query Editor.
+This includes the tables and stored procedures that the Azure Logic App will call to save the data.
 6. Execute the script.
 7. Review the created table and explore any stored procedures.
-8. Grant permissions to the Logic App User Managed Identity.
+8. **Grant permissions to the Logic App User Managed Identity**.
 Copy the code from ./UserManageIdentity.sql and paste it into the Query Editor.
 9. Execute the script.

 ## Test the Workflow